 Investment Funds - The Plan is intended to be a plan described in Section 404(c) of ERISA and as a result it offers participants a variety of investment options.
-These options include mutual funds, the Fidelity Treasury Only Money Market Fund, the Fidelity Managed Income Portfolio II, or the MIP II Fund, and Diamond Offshore Drilling, Inc. Common Stock, or DO Common Stock.
-Investment elections to DO Common Stock are limited to no more than 25% of a participant's total election.
+During 2019 and 2018, investment options included investments in mutual funds, collective investment trusts, a money market fund, a common/collective trust fund (designed to be a stable value fund) and Diamond Offshore Drilling, Inc. Common Stock ("DO Common Stock").
+During 2019 and 2018, investment elections to DO Common Stock were limited to no more than 25% of a participant's total election.
 We periodically review the options available through the Plan to continue to help participants meet their financial goals and investment objectives.
+See Note 9 "Subsequent Events."

 Plan participants, at their sole discretion, may transfer amounts between the various investment options, including DO Common Stock.
-Transfers that would cause the value of the DO Common Stock account to exceed 25% of the value of the Plan participant's account are disregarded and such amounts remain invested in the investment fund from which the transfer was initiated.
+During 2019 and 2018, transfers that would have caused the value of the DO Common Stock account to exceed 25% of the value of the Plan participant's account were disregarded and such amounts remained invested in the investment fund from which the transfer was initiated.